Althro/Tinvaak2/README.md

 ## Credits and Thanks

 - _YOU_ for reading this.
-- Chef & Spaniard for assisting with so many things.
+- Chef, Styyx & Spaniard for assisting with so many things.
 You’re both awesome.
 - Annakins for testing, the trailer, and the logo.
 You’re awesome.
 - The Animonculory Dev Team
 - Galaxy Synth for Tinvaak 1.